 I’m not even exaggerating.
 There are so many things you can do from Queenstown in the South Island of New Zealand.
 Whether you’re a junkie for all things your parents would shake their head at, you appreciate larger-than-life mountainous views, are a big Lord of the Rings geek, or want to just chill and relax in a small town with après ski vibes, you really can’t go wrong.
 This is a look at the top 5 things to do from Queenstown as you plan out your big adventure in New Zealand.

 While, sure, this list isn’t the be-all and end-all of activities, places, and excursions you can do from the city, it’s meant to be a nice balance of a little bit of everything for someone that might only have 3 days to work with during either the spring, summer, or fall seasons.
-I’ll also be dropping a lot of helpful tips so make sure you read the whole article.
+We’ll also be dropping a lot of helpful tips so make sure you read the whole article.

 Here's what we're covering: